Blondell Reynolds Brown

 Blondell Reynolds Brown (born October 16, 1952) is an American politician and member of the Democratic Party.
 She served as a member of the Philadelphia City Council.

-Reynolds Brown was the only woman to serve At-Large in City Council from 1999-2015.
+Reynolds Brown was the only woman to serve At-Large in City Council from 1999 to 2015.

-On January 2, 2012 Reynolds Brown was elected the Council's Majority Whip, and was the only woman then serving in City Council Leadership.
+On January 2, 2012, Reynolds Brown was elected the council's Majority Whip, and was the only woman then serving in City Council Leadership.

 Biography

 Reynolds Brown was born on October 16, 1952, in Sumter, South Carolina.
 Her parents are Sadie, a schoolteacher, and the late Whittimore Reynolds, who worked in construction.
 She is the oldest of seven children.

-After graduating from the Philadelphia High School for Girls in 1970, Reynolds Brown earned a bachelor’s degree in Elementary Education in 1974 and a Master of Science in Education with a focus on counseling and guidance in 1975, both from Penn State University.
+After graduating from the Philadelphia High School for Girls in 1970, Reynolds Brown earned a bachelor's degree in Elementary Education in 1974 and a Master of Science in education with a focus on counseling and guidance in 1975, both from Penn State University.
 That year she began teaching elementary school in the School District of Philadelphia.

 In 1976, Reynolds Brown began a career as a professional dancer, ultimately earning a place as a professional company member of the Philadelphia Dance Company, also known as Philadanco.
 Following her company membership, she would continue her affiliation with Philadanco, becoming a dance instructor and later a board member for 20 years.

-From 2002–2005 Reynolds Brown served as a national Robert Wood Johnson Foundation fellow in the area of Urban Health Initiatives providing an intensive learning experience in planning and implementing strategic and innovative policy system changes for children, youth and families.
+From 2002 to 2005 Reynolds Brown served as a national Robert Wood Johnson Foundation fellow in the area of Urban Health Initiatives providing an intensive learning experience in planning and implementing strategic and innovative policy system changes for children, youth and families.
 She is also a graduate of the University of Pennsylvania's Community Leadership Program and the Philadelphia Urban League Leadership Institute.

-She currently resides with her family in Philadelphia’s Wynnefield section.
+She currently resides with her family in Philadelphia's Wynnefield section.

 Early political career

-From 1982 to 1986, Reynolds Brown served as a committee person for the Third Division of Philadelphia’s 24th Ward, beginning her career in politics.
+From 1982 to 1986, Reynolds Brown served as a committee person for the Third Division of Philadelphia's 24th Ward, beginning her career in politics.
 In 1991, she was hired as legislative director for then Pennsylvania State Senator and current Congressman Chaka Fattah.
 She went on to serve as Community Affairs Director for State Senator Vincent Hughes.

 Reynolds Brown was a delegate to the Democratic National Convention in 1984, 1988, 1996, 2000 and 2008.

 Ethics Board Settlement

-On September 21, 2011 the City of Philadelphia Ethics Board entered into an agreement with the campaign Friends of Blondell Reynolds Brown, which was signed and agreed to by City Councilwoman Blondell Reynolds Brown.
+On September 21, 2011, the City of Philadelphia Ethics Board entered into an agreement with the campaign Friends of Blondell Reynolds Brown, which was signed and agreed to by City Councilwoman Blondell Reynolds Brown.
 Some contributions were not reported in a timely way on finance disclosure forms and numerous donations were over legal limits.
 In January 2013, Brown was again fined by the ethics board for campaign finance violations dating back to 2010, including her use of $4,500 of campaign funds for personal reasons.
 Brown's campaign manager was later accused of using $100,000 of political donations for personal uses and eventually found guilty of wire fraud.